L-a-e/finalQuiz.py/proposal.md

 Week 1
-        -Create the blank canvas and have it be white -Allow for mouse imputs to be recognized by user Week 2
+        -Create the blank canvas and have it be white -Allow for mouse imputs to be recognized by user -Create a black and white grid to give the user a guide for making pixel art.
+Week 2
         -add different colors
         -add different brush sizes